ImranHyderi265/codsofttasks/README.md

 # codsofttasks
-My Tasks for the Internship of codsoft
+My Tasks for the Internship in codsoft